Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 2. To capture details about each production run, define an input stream as follows.

     ```sql
-    CREATE STREAM ProductionStream (name string, amount long, timestamp long);
+    CREATE STREAM ProductionStream (name string, amount long);
     ```

 3. To publish the production for the last hour, define the output stream as follows.

     ```sql
-	CREATE STREAM PastHourProductionStream WITH (type='log', prefix='Production totals over the past hour:') (name string, pastHourTotal long);
+    CREATE SINK PastHourProductionStream WITH (type='logger', prefix='Production totals over the past hour:') (name string, pastHourTotal long);
     ```

     :::note
         A sink annotation is connected to the output stream to log the output events.
+You can view the logged events by simply clicking on the `Log Viewer` button on the stream worker editor tab.
 For more information about adding sinks to publish events, see the [Publishing Data](publishing-data.md).
     :::

 4. To define how the output is derived, add the `select` statement as follows: